marabesi/marabesi.com/_posts/2021-04-25-jest-asserts-beyond-equals.md

 Testing with jest is an activity that developers do to keep the application maintainable and time proof.
-Therefore, learning a testing framework can be a consuming task, often it has many features to master.
-The assertion API usually is one of the most important ones, as this is the one that the developer uses the most during the TDD
+Therefore, learning a testing framework can be a consuming task, often it has many features to explore.
+The assertion API (Application Programming Interface) usually is one of the most important ones, as this is the one that the developer uses the most during the TDD (Test Driven Development)
 {% cite kent_beck_tdd_by_example --file 2021-04-25-jest-asserts-beyond-equals %} flow.

 The gist of the assertion API {% cite jest_expect --file 2021-04-25-jest-asserts-beyond-equals %}
-is to compare values, as such the equals matcher is the most used.
-Being one of the most used can also point to a lack of knowledge in the different assertions that the testing framework offers.
+is to compare values, as such the equals match is the most used (in my experience).
+On the other hand being one of the most used can also point to a lack of knowledge in the different assertions that the testing framework offers.

 This post aims to cover different assertions, to avoid using always `toEqual` and make the test case more expressive.
 For each example, I try